What can Google Trends and Wikipedia-Pageview analysis tell us about sustainability and sustainable diets?

 BAYRAM H. M., ÖZTÜRKCAN S. A.

-• Keywords: Google Trends, pa-geviews analysis, sustainability, sustainable diets, Wikipedia
+• Anahtar Kelimeler: Google Trends, pa-geviews analysis, sustainability, sustainable diets, Wikipedia

 The study aimed to determine the public interest in sustainability and sustain-ability diet-related topics.
 Wikipedia Pageviews analysis and Google Trends data were used for the relative internet search popularity on “sustainability” and diet-related topics from 1 July 2015 to 1 May 2023.
 “Sustainability” was particularly popular in European countries.
 “Climatarian diet” was a new term, and only three countries were searched.
 Relative Search Volume increased most dynamically for the topics “Sustainability”, “Sustainable diet”, “Plant-based diet”, “Mediterranean diet”, and “Pescetarianism”, while page views increased most dynamically for the topics “Plant-based diet”, “Flexitarianism”, and “Mediterranean diet”.
 According to both Wikipedia and Google Trends, there was a positive correlation between “Sustainability” and “Healthy diet”, “Plant-based diet”, “Mediterranean diet”, “Veganism”, “Raw foodism”, and “Pescetarianism”.
 Understanding the public’s interest in sustainability and sustainable diets is critical to developing and choosing strategies for transi-tioning to sustainable diets.